MicrosoftDocs/SupportArticles-docs/support/dynamics-365/supply-chain/warehousing/upgrade-migration-certification-path-error.md

 ---
 title: Certification path error when upgrading or migrating to WMS
-description: Provides a resolution for the trust anchor for certification path not found error when upgrading or migrating to WMS.
+description: Provides a resolution for the Trust anchor for certification path not found error that occurs when upgrading or migrating to WMS.
 author: Mirzaab
 ms.date: 06/24/2021
 ms.topic: troubleshooting